-\4 Others
+4 Others

-The major expenses in others during the third quarter were travel and transportation, research and office supplies.
+The major expenses in others during the first quarter were travel and transportation, packaging and delivery, and investigation.

-Non-Operating Expenses (Income)
+Non-Operating Income (Expenses)

-The main component of non-operating income for the third quarter was equity method investment gain.
-The main component of non-operating expenses for the quarter was loss on retirement of fixed assets.
+The main components of non-operating income for the first quarter were exchange gain and interest received.
+The main component of non-operating expenses for the quarter was losses on disposal of fixed assets and investment loss on equity method.